I’ve just seen a face

 which, in a way, works in opposition to Awilda since it rotates for you, (There’s a video of it rotating in this Google photos folder.)
 As I noted in my earlier post, “Czech artist David Černý, created the mirrored kinetic bust of Kafka composed of 42 different reprogrammable layers that rotate individually, using gears inspired by traditional Czech clockwork.”

 I can’t say with any certainty what to make of the connection between the hidden and emerging faces and it’s probably mere coincidence that I saw all three in a span of a few days but I found the connection curious nevertheless.
+(In yet another bit of connective tissue, though it had happened years before, I’d encountered another of Plensa’s faces in Calgary.)

-Leaving on a Jet Plane
+Leaving on a Jet Plane.

 Monday morning dawned and I was in the hotel lobby at 06:00.
 Shlomit had arranged for a group departure with five or six of us in one vehicle to make the 25 minute ride to Václav Havel Airport.
 Though I had no doubt that I’d arrive in ample time for my scheduled 08:50 departure to Schiphol Airport in Amsterdam where I’d have a comfortable two and a half hours after my scheduled arrival there to connect to my flight to Dulles, I made certain I had my camera with me at all times.

-Covid-19 still had its fingers kneading the dough of travel in the spring of 2022 and before the U.S. government would allow travelers to arrive on any inbound international flights we were warned that we’d have to produce a document showing a negative test result from a test taken within a day of our departure.
+Covid-19 still had its fingers kneading the dough of travel in the spring of 2022 and before the U S government would allow travelers to arrive on any inbound international flights we were warned that we’d have to produce a document showing a negative test result from a test taken within a day of our departure.
 As she had done efficiently throughout the trip, Shlomit had arranged for everyone in the group scheduled for a Monday departure to have the test administered Sunday morning and by Sunday afternoon we’d all received the hoped for negative result.
 I note this because it was only at Havel Airport that I was asked to produce this document.

 I had enough time to avail myself of the lounge before my flight which I found

 serviceable though not airline specific, more akin to the lounge at Humberto Delgado in Lisbon, and again more basic than the Air France lounge at Dulles.
-Anticipating that I’d get some sort of food on the short flight to Amsterdam, I had a light snack and a cup of tea.
+Anticipating that I’d get some sort of food on the short flight to Amsterdam, I had only a light snack and a cup of tea.
 Curiously, although KLM operated the flight from Prague to Amsterdam, all the flight announcements were only in English.

 Since Schiphol would be my exit point from the Schengen Area I had to cross through Passport Control for my exit visa.
 This meant that both my entry (Roissy CDG) and exit visa (Schiphol Amsterdam) passport stamps would be from countries where I spent 100 percent of my time in them in the airport.
 In fact, the immigration officer at Schiphol asked me how I’d enjoyed my stay in France and I told him I hadn’t because CDG was a nightmare but fortunately that was all the time I’d spent in that country.
 We had a good chuckle about it.

 Once through passport control, I headed off for the KLM lounge.
 If I thought the lounges at Havel and Humberto Delgado were basic when compared with the Air France Lounge at Dulles, KLM’s lounge at the airport in Amsterdam was like the Ritz-Carlton.
-Take a look:
+Take a look:.

 And I don’t think this video shows the private sleeping rooms available!
 (I guess for looooong layovers.)